 This recipe can be made by hand or with a dough hook / stand mixer.

 It is definitely easier to make using a stand mixer, but a little elbow grease never hurt anyone.

-Whichever method you use to make the dough, just be sure to knead or mix the dough until it gets an elastic texture, and pulls away from the bowl or counter.
+Whichever method you use to make the dough, just be sure to knead or mix the dough until it gets an elastic texture and pulls away from the top edge of the bowl or counter.